ItsaiNk/Project-PepperSociale-Group-9/README.md

 ## Launch

-To start the package, you can use the following command
+To start the package, you can use the following command:

     roslaunch pepper_group9 pepper_generic_group9.launch pip:=PEPPER_IP